 AI Ethics and Governance in Singapore

-• AI Verify: This is a pioneering testing framework and software toolkit that allows businesses to measure their AI performance against eleven distinct ethical principles, including fairness and safety.
+- AI Verify: This software toolkit empowers businesses to test their AI performance.
+It measures systems against 11 core ethical principles like fairness and safety.

-• Transparency and Explainability: Users should be able to understand how and why an AI reached a specific conclusion.
+- Explainability and Transparency: Users should be able to know how and why the AI came to a particular decision.

 History of AI

-• Birth of AI (1950–1956): Alan Turing’s 1950 paper Computing Machinery and Intelligence introduced the Turing Test.
-In 1956, John McCarthy, Marvin Minsky, Nathaniel Rochester, and Claude Shannon organized the Dartmouth Conference, establishing AI as a formal discipline.
+- Birth of AI (1950–1956): Alan Turing’s 1950 paper Computing Machinery and Intelligence presents the Turing Test.
+The Dartmouth conference was a major event in 1956 that defined AI as a formal discipline by John McCarthy, Marvin Minsky, Nathaniel Rochester, and Claude Shannon.

-• Early Optimism & Symbolic AI (1950s–1960s): Programs like the Logic Theorist (1955) and ELIZA (1966) demonstrated problem-solving and natural-language capabilities.
-These early successes fueled optimism that machines could replicate human intelligence.
+- Early Optimism & Symbolic AI (1950s–1960s): Programs such as Logic Theorist (1955) and ELIZA (1966) were successful in their ability to solve problems and understand and generate natural language.
+The early successes gave rise to hope that machines could have human intelligence.

-• Expert Systems & Machine Learning (1980s–1990s): AI revived with expert systems that mimicked human experts.
-A landmark moment came in 1997 when IBM’s Deep Blue defeated world chess champion Garry Kasparov.
+- Expert Systems & Machine Learning (1980s–1990s): AI revived with expert systems that emulated human experts, Expert Systems & Machine Learning (1980s – 1990s).
+In 1997, IBM’s Deep Blue beat the world chess champion Garry Kasparov, marking a historic achievement.

-• The Neural Network Revolution (2000s–Present): Advances in big data and computing power enabled deep learning breakthroughs.
-Milestones include AlexNet’s success in image recognition, voice recognition systems, and generative models like ChatGPT that produce human-like text.
+- The Neural Network Revolution (2000s–Present): Progress in big data and computing power led to breakthroughs in deep learning.
+Some notable milestones are AlexNet’s achievement in image recognition, voice recognition systems, and generative models such as ChatGPT, which creates human-like text.

 AI in Action and Use Cases in Business